jensb89/pyOTR/README.md

                         If this option is used, a manual cutlist file can be used.
 Otherwise the best cutlist available from cutlist.at will be used instead.
-  --no-file-rename NO_FILE_RENAME
+  --no-file-rename      do not try to rename the file with the season and
-                        do not try to rename the file with the season and episode information
+                        episode information
 ```